1 member

 At that point, the player is no longer casually browsing.
 The player is deciding whether to act.
 That is why the signup stage is also the trust stage.
 It is where currentness, validity, and clarity all become practical.

-This page was built so that those uncertainties collapse into one clear answer: use valid referral code STAR-FSRJ-5N7Z during account creation whenever possible.
+This page was built so that those uncertainties collapse into one clear answer: use valid referral code STAR-FSRJ-5N7Z in the referral field before account creation is completed.

 A lot of players think referral-code confusion is just a code problem.
 It is not.
 It is a user-experience problem.